cibere/Flow.Launcher.Plugin.rtfm/docs/test.rst

 ttest
 ======
-this exists to test the doc publishing system
+this exists to test the doc publishing system. boohoo